francescapalermo/francescapalermo.github.io/_pages/about.md

 ---
 permalink: /
-title: "Home"
+title: "Francesca Palermo"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# Welcome!
+#

-I am a Machine Learning and Computer Vision Scientist at EssilorLuxottica's [Smart Eyewear Lab](https://www.essilorluxottica.com/en/careers/smart-eyewear-lab/), where I work at the intersection of Computer Vision, Deep Learning, and Embedded Software.
-My research focuses on advancing the intelligence and functionality of smart eyewear technologies by applying optimized deep learning and computer vision techniques for context recogntion.
+Hello!
+I am Francesca, a Senior Machine Learning and Computer Vision Scientist at EssilorLuxottica's [Smart Eyewear Lab](https://www.essilorluxottica.com/en/careers/smart-eyewear-lab/), working at the intersection of computer vision, deep learning, and healthcare.
+My research focuses on on-device intelligence for smart eyewear, with a particular emphasis on context recognition, ego action recognition, human pose and face keypoint estimation, and SLAM for wearable devices.

-In this role, I supervise the Computer Vision team at Politecnico and oversee 7 ongoing projects aimed at developing innovative solutions for smart eyewear.
-My current focus is on researching machine learning models optimized for embedded deployment on microcontrollers, targeting context recognition for smart eyewear.
-I also drive efforts to identify innovative patents, having submitted 6 patents, and regularly contribute to the academic community with publications, authoring 3 research papers so far in this role.
+In my current role, I design and optimise computer vision and deep learning models for edge deployment and TinyML, achieving substantial model size reductions while maintaining competitive accuracy.
+I lead a collaboration with Politecnico di Milano, managing 4 research groups and 8 projects on smart eyewear, and I co-lead a joint project with Meta on on-device, camera-based context recognition.
+I also investigate biomarker extraction from RGB eye imaging on-device, including early work on non-invasive glucose monitoring and anaemia detection.
+I drive innovation and IP generation, with 7 patents submitted and 5 peer-reviewed publications in the computer vision and machine learning domains, and I co-organise workshops (for example ICCV, IJCNN) on smart eyewear and edge intelligence.

-In the past, I was a Machine Learning Research Associate at Imperial College London, working for the Care Research and Technology Centre (CR&T) of the [UK Dementia Research Institute](https://ukdri.ac.uk/) (UKDRI), and a member of the [Barnaghi Lab](https://barnaghi-machine-intelligence-lab.github.io/).
+Previously, I was a Machine Learning Research Associate at Imperial College London, working with the Care Research and Technology Centre (CR&T) of the [UK Dementia Research Institute](https://ukdri.ac.uk/) (UKDRI) and the [Barnaghi Lab](https://tmi-lab.github.io/).
+There I developed deep learning models (for example LSTMs and autoencoders) for longitudinal, personalised time-series data collected in collaboration with the NHS, focusing on detecting health-related episodes in people living with dementia and improving model robustness and explainability when learning from unreliable data.

-I was awarded my Ph.D. from the [Advanced Robotics Lab](https://www.qmul.ac.uk/robotics/) and [HAIR Robotics Lab](https://hair-robotics.qmul.ac.uk/) at the School of Electronics Engineering and Computer Science, Queen Mary University of London, United Kingdom.
-My Ph.D. was sponsored by the [National Centre of Nuclear Robotics](https://www.ncnr.org.uk/) (NCNR), focusing on developing cutting-edge technology to solve the problem of nuclear waste.
+I received my Ph.D. from the [Advanced Robotics Lab](https://www.qmul.ac.uk/robotics/) and the [HAIR Robotics Lab](https://hair-robotics.qmul.ac.uk/) at the School of Electronic Engineering and Computer Science, Queen Mary University of London, United Kingdom.
+My Ph.D., sponsored by the [National Centre of Nuclear Robotics](https://www.ncnr.org.uk/) (NCNR), focused on multi-modal robotic exploration and fracture detection in extreme environments such as nuclear facilities, combining visual object detection, tactile sensing, and robotic control.

-During my time at Imperial College London, I specialized in detecting health-related episodes in people living with dementia by applying recurrent deep learning models to personalized data (activity, sleep, and physiological data).
-I also worked on surface exploration for fracture detection in extreme environments (e.g., nuclear power plants), using vision techniques such as object detection to localize cracks that were then explored with a fiber optic sensor attached to a robotic manipulator.

-In addition to my roles at EssilorLuxottica and Imperial College, I have been involved in several other research initiatives.
-I contributed to the [NinaPro](http://ninapro.hevs.ch/) and [MeganePro](http://ninapro.hevs.ch/MeganePro) projects, acquiring DB6 to analyze the repeatability of sEMG classification of hand grasps.
-I also worked as a Computer Vision Intern at the Tokyo University of Agriculture and Technology, where I developed a multi-modal fusion model for surface fracture detection, and as a Research Assistant at HES-SO Valais-Wallis, where I applied machine learning and computer vision techniques in healthcare.
+Beyond my roles at EssilorLuxottica and Imperial College, I have contributed to several other research initiatives.
+I worked on the [NinaPro](http://ninapro.hevs.ch/) and [MeganePro](http://ninapro.hevs.ch/MeganePro) projects, analysing the repeatability of hand movement recognition for robotic prosthesis control using sEMG data.
+I developed an augmented reality environment in Unity with Microsoft HoloLens to assist amputees during arm prosthesis training, and I applied image segmentation methods to large medical imaging datasets for cancer prediction.
+These projects strengthened my interest in machine learning for healthcare, wearable systems, and human–robot interaction.

-As a Ph.D. graduate in engineering with a focus on machine learning, I possess extensive knowledge of deep learning techniques and architectures.
-I have worked on supervised learning, object detection, semantic and instance segmentation, and 3D reconstruction, with proficiency in Python, PyTorch, and TensorFlow.
+As a Ph.D. graduate in engineering with a focus on machine learning, I have extensive experience with deep learning techniques and architectures across computer vision, time-series analysis, and multimodal learning.
+My work spans supervised learning, object detection, segmentation, SLAM, and 3D reconstruction, as well as applications in healthcare, recommender systems, and generative models.
+I primarily work in Python with PyTorch, TensorFlow, OpenCV, and modern MLOps tools such as Docker and Google Cloud Platform (Vertex AI, Buckets).

 For further information, please refer to the [projects](projects) page.
 ---
 ### :computer: Main research:
-  - Context Recognition
+  - Computer Vision for Context Recognition
+    - Context and ego-action recognition from egocentric video
+    - Human pose and face keypoint estimation for wearable devices
+    - Visual SLAM and perception for embedded and edge platforms
   - Machine learning for Healthcare
   - Image Classification
   - Object Detection
-  - Signal Processing
+  - Multimodal learning (vision, signals, and tactile or haptic sensing)
   - Learning from Noisy Data
   - Haptic Exploration

-:seedling: I am currently learning how to develop robust LLM models.
-On the side, I am working with Unreal Engine and modelling and animate in Blender
+:seedling: I am currently studying how to design robust visual learning models for on-device intelligence and downstream decision-making, exploring how vision and language can be integrated in real-world applications.

 :mailbox:You can connect here: [![Linkedin Badge](https://img.shields.io/badge/-Linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/francesca-palermo-a9107a40/)